 During normal swallowing, the tongue undergoes several muscular deformations to move food into the oropharynx.
 The ingested bolus is initially contained in a groove-like depression in the middle dorsal sur face of the tongue (early accommodation).
 This depres sion is then translated in a posterior direction until the bolus comes to rest at the posterior edge of the tongue (late accommodation).
 Finally, the oral stage of the swallow is concluded by the rapid clearance of the bolus retrograde into the oropharynx (propulsion) with a scraping of the bolus along the hard palate and adjustment in the position of the hyoid bone.

 Figure 2.
 Marlex mesh tongue patch in position.

 A retrospective chart review was performed of 81 patients who underwent the tongue patch procedure from 2009 to 2013.
 Before undergoing the procedure, all patients signed a consent form indicating their understanding that this was an experimental procedure and that the mesh was being used in an off-label fashion to achieve weight loss.

 All patients then had a piece of Marlex mesh, the size of a postage stamp, affixed to the tongue.
-At the 30-day mark, patients were seen for mesh removal and final weights were recorded.
-Data were then tabulated for the 69 patients with 30-day data to determine aver age initial weight and body mass index (BMI), reported comorbidities, and average weight loss over 30 days.
+At the 30-day mark, patients were seen to take off the mesh and final weights were recorded.
+Data were then tabulated for the 69 patients with 30-day data to determine average initial weight and body mass index (BMI), reported comorbidities, and average weight loss over 30 days.
 Complications were also identified from the patient charts and analyzed.

 Procedure in Detail